Join the Thousands of Kids Experiencing Shabbos on a Whole New Level With Masmidei HaShabbos Weekly! (FREE DOWNLOAD) - The Yeshiva World

 Each week we will publish a sheet and a mission for you to do over Shabbos.

-This week’s mission: Share the Dvar Torah from the sheet, it’s that simple.
-Use our clear and easy-to-follow sheet to guide you through giving over an inspiring dvar Torah, let us know you did it, and you’re entered to win a $250 gift card from Toys4U!
+This week’s mission: Sing the Zemer from the sheet, it’s that simple.
+Use our clear and easy-to-follow sheet to guide you in understanding and appreciating the Zemer on a deeper level as you sing, let us know you did it, and you’re entered to win a $250 gift card from Toys4U!

 This past summer, over 5000 children across 18 camps elevated their Shabbos with the Masmidei HaShabbos summer program, and now, schools throughout the country are signing up for the upcoming Masmidei winter program!
 Ask your parents and Rebbeim/teachers if your school has signed up yet.
 If not, join today by signing up HERE